 Following a couple of years on the diet, a large number of these children never again required drugs by any stretch of the imagination.

-The ketogenic diet is a viable strategy to reduce the quantity of seizures in children with epilepsy.
+The ketogenic diet is a viable strategy to reduce the number of seizures in children with epilepsy.
 If you are following the ketogenic diet to treat epilepsy, make sure to regularly monitor its effectiveness.